 The Department of Civil Engineering offers opportunities for many of its graduate students to support undergraduate and graduate course delivery through Teaching Assistantships and Marker positions.

 Level of Support.
-Payments are made at established hourly rates (see the CUPE 2278 webpage on pay rates), which correspond to about $14 per hour for Markers, and $30 per hour for TA's.
 Any one student may be assigned no more than 100 hours per term.
+Students will be appointed as a GTA I (Graduate Teaching Assistant Level I – applies to PhD students), GTA II (Graduate Teaching Assistant Level II – applies to Master's students) or a Marker.
+Payments are made at established hourly rates (see the CUPE 2278 webpage on pay rates), which correspond to about $30 per hour for TA’s and $14 per hour for Markers.
 Additional information about rates of pay and conditions of employment for Teaching Assistant and Marker positions is described in the collective agreement between UBC and CUPE 2278.

 Beyond the funding sources identified above, students may also earn a salary and gain work experience through paid employment opportunities – subject to being able to secure suitable employment, having sufficient time available, and assuring the necessary documentation / approvals.
 Two such opportunities that relate to student status in the Department are the Co-op Program and the Work Learn Program, as summarized below.

 Co-op Program.
-MEng & MASc students have the opportunity to apply to the Co-op Program in order to gain paid work experience during their program at UBC.
+MEng students have the opportunity to apply to the Co-op Program in order to gain paid work experience during their program at UBC.
 Typically, the program starts with a mandatory pre-employment training workshop in the Fall; then, after completing two terms of study, the students proceed with two four-month work terms (in the summer and fall), and then return to campus to complete their programs as necessary.
-MASc students should consult their Research Supervisor prior to applying to the co-op program.
-MEng students may apply here and MASc students may apply here.
+MEng students may apply here.

 Work Learn Program.
 The Work Learn Program supports and subsidizes work experiences on campus so as to offer students the opportunity to develop their professional skills and learn in a work environment.